Dates and Deadlines

 All prospective students must have completed the following courses prior to dental school matriculation:

-· Advanced Placement (AP) courses are not accepted as course requirements.
+Advanced Placement (AP) courses are not accepted as course requirements.
 However, if basic level chemistry, biology or physics courses requirements are met with AP credit, students may take the specific number of credit hours in each area from upper level science courses (preferably at a 4-year university).
+Of note: English AP credit coursework can be satisfied by enrolling in 6 hours of upper level Literature, Advanced Composition or Intensive writing classes.
+UIC and GPPA students should check with their advisors to ensure graduation requirements are satisfied.

 To be competitive, applicants are encouraged to take 3-4 upper level courses from the list of advanced science classes (lab not required but encouraged where possible):